chriseaton/cloud-build-local/README.md

 - Add support for loading `.env` file secrets for `secretEnv` replacements.
   This will convert only the matching `secretEnv` into a corresponding `env` with a value.
   To use this, just add the `--env=<envfilepath>` argument with `envfilepath` as the path to the `.env` file.
-  *This is not supported in the cloud, and only works for GCPL.
+  *This is not supported in the cloud, and only works for GCBL.
 Which means the cloud will simply treat a secretEnv as intended :)*
 - No contributor agreements.
 Just code!